What is Trove?

 To advance Christian education and learning.

-CODEC is a research initiative based at St John's College in Durham - a new institution in a hundred year old College exploring the interfaces between the Bible, the digital environment and contemporary culture.
+CODEC is a research centre of Durham University, based at St John's College.
+CODEC explores the interfaces between theology, the Bible, the digital environment and contemporary culture.
 CODEC aims to:

 Explore the interrelationship between Christianity and the media, spirituality and the internet